Transcendence and normality of complex numbers via Hurwitz continued fractions: First application: Borel hierarchy of the set of Hurwitz normal numbers

 \subsection{Borel hierarchy}

-We recall some definitions on the Borel hierarchy.
-The proofs for the statements in this subsection can be found in \cite[Chapter 11]{Kec1995}.
-Let $(X,\tau)$ be a Polish space, that is, a separable completely metrizable topological space.
+The statements in this subsection are classical results in descriptive set theory, their proofs can be found in \cite[Chapter 11]{Kec1995}.
+Let $(X,\eta)$ be a Polish space; that is, a separable completely metrizable topological space.
 Denote the first uncountable ordinal by $\omega_1$.
-Write $\Sigma_1^0(X):=\tau$ and for each ordinal $\xi$ with $1\leq \xi< \omega_1$ put
+We define $\Sigma_1^0(X):=\eta$ and for each ordinal $\xi$ with $1\leq \xi< \omega_1$ put